Runaway electrons: High Energy Plasma

 The runaway electron phenomenon has been observed in high energy plasmas.
 They can pose a threat to machines and experiments in which these plasmas exist, including ITER.
 Several studies exist examining the properties of runaway electrons in these environments (tokamak), searching to better suppress the detrimental effects of these unwanted runaway electrons.
 Recent measurements reveal higher-than-expected impurity ion diffusion in runaway electron plateaus, possibly due to turbulence.
 The choice between low and high atomic number (Z) gas injections for disruption mitigation techniques requires a better understanding of the impurity ion transport, as these ions may not completely mix at impact, affecting the prevention of runaway electron wall damage in large tokamak concepts, like ITER.

 Runaway electron generation in tokamaks

 Acceleration of electrons to relativistic velocities occurs when the accelerating force of electric fields is stronger than the braking force from collisions with other particles in the plasma.
-The friction force electrons feels increases monotonically with momentum until the thermal momentum $p_{th} = \sqrt{2m_eT_e}$ is reached, after which it decreases to a very small but finite value as $p \rightarrow \infty$.
+The friction force electrons feels increases monotonically with momentum until the thermal momentum $p_\text{th} = \sqrt{2m_eT_e}$ is reached, after which it decreases to a very small but finite value as $p \to \infty$.
 Therefore with a sufficiently strong electric field, the accelerating force can be larger than the maximum friction force, leading to the indefinite acceleration of electrons to relativistic velocities.